Sign-On Bonus Available¹

 - Maintains logs and records for system processes such as registration, and Quality Assurance

-- Participates in care coordination of services with staff and community agencies to assure that a continuum of services is provided to clients
+- Participates in care coordination of services with staff and community agencies to ensure that a continuum of services is provided to clients

 - Facilitates groups as needed or assigned